Qubit Noise Sensing via Induced Photon Loss in a Superconducting Cavity

-In this work, we use a high-$Q$ cavity to probe frequency noise in a chip-based superconducting qubit (see Fig. \ref{fig1:scheme a}).
+In this work, we use a high-quality-factor (high-$Q$) cavity to probe frequency noise in a chip-based superconducting qubit (see Fig. \ref{fig1:scheme a}).
 Our approach uses dressed dephasing, in which qubit frequency noise drives energy exchange between the cavity and the qubit, opening an additional photon loss channel whose rate is proportional to the frequency-noise spectral density at the cavity-qubit detuning~\cite{boissonneault2009dispersive,Pietikainen2024StrategiesElectrodynamics}.
 Previous work characterized this effect by driving a low-$Q$ resonator and observing qubit heating~\cite{Slichter2012Measurement-inducedNoise}.
-Here, we instead prepare a single photon in a millisecond-lifetime cavity and directly monitor its loss --- inverting the roles of source and probe so that sensitivity is set by the cavity lifetime rather than the qubit coherence time.
-We perform repeated mid-circuit qubit measurements and post-select on the outcomes.
-This procedure isolates photon loss events associated with qubit noise from intrinsic cavity decay, enabling a quantitative measurement of the noise.
+Here, we instead store a single photon in a millisecond-lifetime cavity and infer qubit frequency noise from the resulting photon loss.
+Repeated mid-circuit qubit measurements with post-selection separate qubit-noise-induced photon loss from intrinsic cavity decay, allowing the dressed-dephasing rate to be extracted.
 We validate the method by injecting controlled frequency noise and measuring the cavity lifetime response as a function of noise amplitude.
-Applying the protocol without added noise yields no resolvable dressed-dephasing signal, constraining the intrinsic rate to $\kappa_{\mathrm{dd}}<(0.29 \, \textrm{s})^{-1}$ and the corresponding frequency-noise power spectral density (PSD) to $S_{\delta\omega}(\Delta)<5.4\cdot10^3\, \mathrm{Hz}^2/ \,\mathrm{Hz}$, at $\Delta = 508 \, \mathrm{MHz}$.
-This approach extends noise spectroscopy beyond the bandwidth of standard qubit-based methods, which are typically limited to frequencies below a few hundred megahertz by the qubit coherence times~\cite{Yoshihara_PhysRevB.89.020503}.
+Applying the protocol without added noise yields no resolvable dressed-dephasing signal, constraining the intrinsic rate to $\kappa_{\mathrm{dd}}<(0.3 \, \textrm{s})^{-1}$ and the corresponding frequency-noise power spectral density (PSD) to $S_{\delta\omega}(\Delta)<5\times10^3\, \mathrm{Hz}^2/ \,\mathrm{Hz}$, at $\Delta/2\pi = 508 \, \mathrm{MHz}$.
+This approach extends noise spectroscopy beyond the bandwidth of standard qubit-based methods, which are typically limited to frequencies below a few hundred megahertz~\cite{Yoshihara_PhysRevB.89.020503}.

 Dressed dephasing arises when frequency noise at the cavity-qubit detuning drives photon exchange between the qubit and the cavity.
 When the qubit is initialized in the ground state and the cavity is populated by a single photon, the dressed-dephasing induced loss rate is given by \cite{boissonneault2009dispersive}